l-ko/jsonapivalidator/README.md

 ## Warning
 1) Schema is not validated itself on module load at the moment.

-2) Not all of the OpenAPI schema definition features are implemented.
+2) Not all of the schema definition features are implemented.
-It understands objects, arrays, minimum/maximum, exclusiveMinimum/exclusiveMaximum though.
+It understands objects, arrays, minItems, minimum/maximum, exclusiveMinimum/exclusiveMaximum though.

+Check out the test folder.
+It should contain a test for every supported feature.

 ## Example
 Following example uses API definition with a single defined operation 'createSmth'.